Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Conclusions

 \section{Conclusions}

 We have shown that supervised training of convolutional neural networks can be used not only for discriminative tasks, but also for generating images given high-level style, viewpoint, and lighting information.
 A network trained for such a generative task does not merely learn to generate the training samples, but learns a generic implicit representation, which allows it to smoothly morph between different object views or object instances with all intermediate images being meaningful.
-Moreover, when trained in a stochastic regime, can be creative and invent new chair styles based on random noise.
-Our experiments suggest that networks trained to reconstruct objects of multiple classes develop some understanding of 3D shape and geometry.
+Moreover, when trained in a stochastic regime, it can be creative and invent new chair styles based on random noise.
+Our experiments suggest that networks trained to reconstruct objects of two different classes develop some understanding of 3D shape and geometry.
+We expect that training a single network on yet more object classes would also succeed, and constitutes an interesting direction for future work.
 It is fascinating that the relatively simple architecture we proposed is already able to learn all these complex behaviors.

 \ifCLASSOPTIONcompsoc